serenity-is/docs/faq/frequently_asked_questions.md

 public Decimal MyProperty { get; set; }
 ```

+## I'm having an error in Sergen for KDiff3.
+Where to set its location:

+Sergen looks for KDiff3 at its default location under Program Files directory.
+Install it if you didn't yet.

+If Kdiff3 is in another location, edit Serenity.CodeGenerator.config in your solution directory.
+This is a JSON file containing settings and preferences for Sergen.

 > Make sure you use same number of digits for min and max value.

 # Troubleshooting